beorn7/histogram_experiments/README.md

   in cost, the latencies have more narrow spread.
 In the only 2m the observations were taken from, the system operated normally.
 During degraded performance, the distribution of latencies would become less sharp.
-- TODO: SpamAssassin scores from my mailserver.
-The observation here are rounded to one decimal place, but they can be negative.
+- `spamd.20190918`: SpamAssassin scores from 21,761 mails, collected between
+  2019-09-18 and 2020-04-01 (from the small mailserver I run for my family).
+The observed values here are rounded to one decimal place, but they can be negative.
+The distribution is fairly irregular.
+This dataset is intended to test how well the histogram works with an atypical distribution, not related to the usual request latency measurement.

 ## Observations